Robert-Hughes/rjrssync/docs/notes.md

 Compression of embedded binaries also helps quite a bit (~50% reduction in embedded binaries).
 Possibly more could be gained by a better compression format (zstd, brotli, lzma?)

+We can avoid including a lite binary for the platform that is the outer binary, as we can extract this instead

 Documentation (README.md, --help, etc.)
 =======================================